 College Hill resident Clint Smock, who works at Brink as a part-time brewing assistant, said he adjusted the hazelnut until it added “just a nice amount of sweetness” to the nutty base.
 His wife Shannon, who teaches at Mother of Mercy High School, concurred that the beer was as good as they had hoped.

 One of Father George’s brothers, Mike, drove down from Oxford for the tapping.
 Also a beekeeper, Mike said he thought the beer and the event were both “wonderful.”

-McCleese said that neighborhood involvement was the founders’ intent from the start.
-“We took more than two years to find a neighborhood we thought we could be part of, and it exceeded our wildest expectations,” he said.
-The taproom has become a neighborhood spot to watch games, hang out with family (children and dogs are welcome) and host small parties.
+McCleese said neighborhood involvement was the founders’ intent from the start.
+“We took more than two years to find a neighborhood we thought we could be part of, and it’s exceeded our wildest expectations,” he said.
+The taproom has become a gathering spot to watch games, hang out with family (children and dogs are welcome) and host small parties.
 It hosts a weekly running club and this fall had a potluck “Friendsgiving” dinner and charity coat collection that scores turned out for.
 St. Clare has been part of the scene since Father Bob Hater, who lives at St. Clare, blessed the building before it opened.

 “It might sound corny, but our greatest joy is that we’ve made real friends here,” McCleese said.
 “We weren’t trying to be huge right out of the gate, but we wanted to be part of a community, and College Hill has been great.”

 Brink makes small batches of a variety of beers, and while some go faster and some go slower, none are around for long.
 McCleese suggested that anyone who wants to try Father G’s Bees come in as soon as possible.

 “Two weeks,” he predicted would be the longest the beer would last.
 “Between both varieties, we only made 13 kegs – and we’re putting a pretty good dent in those tonight.
 And anyway, it’s so much better fresh!”